-- The fact that deposit-taking institutions are particularly vulnerable to use by money launderers and terrorists means that the Central Bank maintains a keen interest in measures aimed at countering money laundering and terrorist financing. - The Central Bank has informed all of its Licensees SFIs that failure to implement or maintain adequate policies and procedures relating to money laundering and terrorist financing would be taken into account in determining if the Licensee SFI continues to satisfy the criteria for licensing laid down in the BTCRA.
+- The fact that deposit-taking institutions are particularly vulnerable to use by money launderers and terrorists means that the Central Bank maintains a keen interest in measures aimed at countering money laundering and terrorist financing. - 22 The Central Bank has informed all of its Licensees that failure to implement or maintain adequate policies and procedures relating to money laundering and terrorist financing would be taken into account in determining if the Licensee continues to satisfy the criteria for licensing laid down in the BTCRA.
+Further, it has advised all Licensees that these Guidelines would be used as part of the criteria against which it will assess the adequacy of a Licensee's systems to counter money laundering and terrorist financing.
+With the exception of those instances where a Licensee has been examined by the Central Bank, Licensees are required to instruct their external auditors to prepare and submit a report during the course of the annual audit of financial statements on the adequacy of policies and procedures relating to AML/CFT specified in the FTRR and the Anti-Terrorism Act, 2004.
+A copy of such report must be forwarded to the Central Bank within four months of the end of the financial year.

-- Further, it has advised all Licensees-SFIs that these Guidelines would be used as part of the criteria against which it will assess the adequacy of a Licensee 'SFI's systems to prevent money laundering and counter terrorist financing. - The POCA requires the supervisory authorities of financial institutions themselves to report any information they obtain which in their opinion indicates that any person has or may have been engaged in money laundering or terrorist financing and to disclose that information to the FIU or the law enforcement authorities.
+The POCA requires the supervisory authorities of financial institutions themselves to report any information they obtain which in their opinion indicates that any person has or may have been engaged in money laundering or terrorist financing and to disclose that information to the FIU or the law enforcement authorities.